Maxwel5/Sybmax-Charming-Pizza/README.md

 Currently a student at Moringa school parsuing *Software Development*

 ## Description
  The project name is Sybmax Charming Pizza, Charming means '*sweet*'.
-It's meant to satisfybthe customer expectations, it entails various feature to enable effective funtionality for to be able to order the pizza of their choice.
+It's meant to satisfy the customer expectations, it entails various feature to enable effective funtionality for to be able to order the pizza of their choice.

 ## Installation